gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/02_connect.rst

     - User Name
     - Password
 - click on "load account"
-- if you do not have an account, create one on `radii.info`_
+- if you do not have an account, create one on `RADii.info`_

 Note: If you are part of a group or organization, please use the respective email address.